vojtechruz/vojtechruzicka-blog/src/posts/spread-javascript/index.md

 };
 ```

 In addition to the advantages above, there is one which makes the rest parameters superior to arguments.
 Rest parameters are part of the function signature.
-That means just from the function "header" you can immediately recognize that it uses rest parameters and therefore accepts a variable number of arguments.
+That means that just from the function "header" you can immediately recognize that it uses rest parameters and therefore accepts variable number of arguments.
 With `arguments` object, there is no such hint.
 That means you have to read the method body or comments to be able to tell that it accepts a variable number of parameters.
 What's also important is that IDEs can detect rest parameters in the signature and help you better.

 ### Limitations